mvyp/rgbd_align/README.md

 * *[depth_yolo](https://https://github.com/0nhc/depth_yolo) uses a Kinect V2 RGB-D camera, which is too old.
 Most people don't use such cameras nowadays.*
 * *[depth_yolo](https://https://github.com/0nhc/depth_yolo) uses [darknet_ros](https://github.com/leggedrobotics/darknet_ros) which is based on YOLOv3.
 It's 2024 now, and there are so many advanced object detection algorithms released.*

 *I deveopled [depth_yolo](https://https://github.com/0nhc/depth_yolo) when I was a sophomore, originally intended to achieve a central point grasping demo.
 But frankly speaking central point grasping method is out of time (both in performace and novelty).
-If you are also trying to achive central point grasping, I'd recommend you to know more about advanced grasping algorithms such as [anygrasp(graspnet)](https://graspnet.net/anygrasp.html).*
+If you are also trying to achive central point grasping, I'd recommend you to use advanced grasping algorithms such as [anygrasp(graspnet)](https://graspnet.net/anygrasp.html).*

 ## Roadmap
 * Get rid of hardware dependency.
 Give a demo in Gazebo so that everyone can try it.